alexandershov/goslow/README.md

 ```

-By default goslow stores all data in memory.
+By default goslow stores endpoint data in memory.
 This means that any endpoint you add will be lost after restart.
-If you want to use a persistent storage, you'll need to specify *--driver* and *--data-source* options.
+If you want to use a persistent storage, then you need to specify *--driver* and *--data-source* options.

 Goslow supports sqlite3:
 ```shell